Because 50 is the new 21…

 The inexplicable beauty of the rose-bloomed Hunza Valley, the wonderful taste of India in Punjab… where do you even start?

 Pakistan’s tourist infrastructure is still pretty basic, so it’s a destination that’s best experienced as part of an organised tour.
-After countless visits and falling in love with this place, I founded Epic Backpacker Tours in 2017 and now run trips to Pakistan every year.

 This place has the potential to change lives — and it sure changed mine.